OYaagoub/OYaagoub/README.md

 Welcome to my GitHub profile! 👋 I'm actively seeking remote job opportunities in the field of web development and software engineering.
 I have a passion for coding and a diverse skill set that includes:

-- PHP
+- PHP             - Spring (Java)
-- Python
+- Python          - Django
-- Java
+- Java            - Laravel
 - HTML
 - CSS
 - Pug